AmanDhillonCS/Resume/README.md

 __How to Create a new repository on Github?__

-1. When you are on [new repositort](https://github.com/new) you can choose your desired Resository name
+1. When you are on [new repository](https://github.com/new) you can choose your desired Repository name
 2. Add a little description about it (*optional*)
-3. then click on Create repository
+3. ~~then~~ click on Create repository
 4. Now you can create a readme.md file by clicking on *Create new file*
 ### Markdown
 __What is Markdown?__
-Markdown is a sytle of text used by Github or web documentation.The files in Markdown end with .md or .markdown.
+Markdown is a ~~sytle~~ style of text used by Github or web documentation.The files in Markdown end with .md or .markdown.

 Some good examples for how to use Markdown syntax can be found here -[Markdwon examples](https://guides.github.com/features/mastering-markdown/)